Theatre Day for Teachers offers professional development opportunities for middle and high school theatre teachers.

 Inspired by the overwhelming response to her Viewpoints workshop, Head of Acting Heather Benton traveled to the schools of several participating teachers to lead Viewpoints workshops for their students at no charge.
 Numerous high school students applied to Montclair State University’s undergraduate BA and BFA degree programs as a result of these workshops and the discussions that followed.
 We intend to expand these school visits in the future as a service to NJ schools and as a recruitment effort for the Department of Theatre and Dance.

-For two years MSU offered a one-week summer intensive for theatre teachers in directing Shakespeare and in directing new work and hopes to re-institute that highly successful program again.
+For two years Montclair State University offered a one-week summer intensive for theatre teachers in directing Shakespeare and in directing new work and hopes to re-institute that highly successful program again.